 Being the Best

 But it’s much more than possible consequences.
 Doesn’t every sports organization strive to be ‘the best?’
-By becoming compliant with the Amateur Sports Act, you and your organization are showing the importance of being the best on and off the field.
+By becoming compliant with the Safe Sport Act, you and your organization are showing the importance of being the best on and off the field.
 Is there a stronger, more powerful message to send to your athletes and their families?

 With compliance, a sports organization is telling its athletes and their families that athlete protection is a priority…not an after-thought.
 This gives parents peace-of-mind and elevates your organization to ‘best in class.’